 Ok, but what does this mean for those of us who aren’t Marie Kondo?

-While not all of us can be Marie Kondo (wait, actually none of us can), that doesn’t discount what this means for those of us who are trying to gain success, especially those of us who run businesses.
+While not all of us can be Marie Kondo (wait, actually none of us can), that doesn’t discount what this means for those of us who are trying to become successful, especially those of us who run businesses.
 Having an online presence — and a good one at that — can do wonders for your brand awareness.

 So, what can other brands learn from Marie Kondo?
 Well, it’s crucial to have a marketing presence across multiple channels — and not just on social media platforms (the recent Facebook and Instagram outage is testament to this, too).
 Kondo’s popularity on social media is a byproduct of her presence in publishing and online streaming services.
 Successfully utilising digital media for your brand — whether it’s social media or something else, can be extremely powerful in increasing brand awareness.